Note: This story has been updated to include a recap from the March 24 special budget meeting.

 Wake County Public School System (WCPSS) is compiling what district officials are calling “perhaps one of the most challenging budgets to prepare in the past 20 years” for the coming academic year, and $18 million worth of special education funding is on the chopping block.

-The cuts will affect cross-categorical resource special education teachers, who do not teach within a single classroom but instead support special education students and implement their individual education plans, or IEPs, school-wide.
+The cuts would affect cross-categorical resource special education teachers, who do not teach within a single classroom but instead support special education students and implement their individual education plans, or IEPs, school-wide.

 “I think this would be devastating,” Laura Huntington, a special education instructional assistant at Carver Elementary School in Wendell, told the INDY last week.
 “All of our classrooms have been strained to the breaking point, but especially our [special education] classrooms.
 Cutting these positions isn’t going to eliminate the needs of the students, it’s just going to displace them into already-overwhelmed classrooms that can’t meet their needs.”